natverse/neuronbridger/README.md

 neurons, or common line contaminant you do not want, for some experimental reason).
 This could be critical for some experiments.
-Ultimately clean lines enable one to see neurons better during, for example, calcium imaging, or allow experimentors to only manipulate those cells when performing, for example, optogenetic behavioural experiments.
+Ultimately clean lines enable one to see neurons better during, for example, calcium imaging, or allow experimenters to only manipulate those cells when performing, for example, optogenetic behavioural experiments.